 Both types of tanks will need research for proper installation.
 Electric models require a certain electrical capacity, their own circuit, and proper voltage outlets.

 Gas models will need the right capacity gas line and ventilation systems.
 Older model houses rarely have all the pieces for either types of heater, so some work will be required for most installations.

 Electric heaters require very little maintenance.
 Occasional cleaning of the inlet filter should do it.
 Gas will require yearly inspection from a professional.

 The first heater is a gas model with a twin pipe installation.
 Rianni offers a condensing technology that is more efficient than the standard gas tankless heater.
 It offers a 98-140 degree heating range.

 The ignition meets both California and Texas NOx emissions standards.
 The required width for installation is 18.5” x 26” x 10”, and the weight is just under 62 pounds.
 Both gas and water connections are 3/4”.

 The company offers a 5 year warranty for parts and a 1 year warranty for labor.
 It must be mounted on an exterior wall with outside ventilation.

-Some customers may notice a tiny drop in water pressure, but it isn’t as noticeable with low flow shower heads.
-Otherwise, the capacity for multiple water tasks is handled quite well.
+Some customers may notice a tiny drop in the pressure, but it isn’t as noticeable with low flow shower heads.
+Otherwise, the capacity for multiple tasks is handled quite well.

 Its operation is quiet, and supplies plenty of hot water at just the right temperature.